nightcycle/synthetic/README.md

 	Your browser does not support the video tag.
 </video>

-This will create a video player with controls and display the video located at `media/demo.mp4`.
-If the browser doesn't support the video tag, it will display a fallback message.

 # Compatability
 Beyond a basic wrapper interface for those without a specific UI framework, compatability will also also covered for the following libraries: